plasticrake/tplink-smarthome-api/README.md

 ```

 #### startDiscovery([plugs])
-Sends a discovery packet to the broadcast address every `discoveryInterval`.
+Sends a discovery packet to the broadcast address every `discoveryInterval`(ms).
+Stops discovery after `discoveryTimeout`(ms) if it is greater than 0.
 An array of addresses can be specified to query directly.
 If `deviceTypes` is specified only matching devices are found.
 Returns Client that emits `plug-new` when a response from a new plug is received and `plug-online` for known plugs.
 If a known plug has not been heard from after `offlineTolerance` number of discovery attempts then emits `plug-offline`.

 #### stopDiscovery
 Stops discovery process.